 Fall 1989, Beginning preaching at the 2x2 meetings

 Our first Sunday, Randy told me that we needed to prepare for meeting.
 He told me the best way was to get on my knees and pray with my Bible open.
 So I did.
 That was when it dawned on me that I would be speaking in meetings.
-I had never thought about that when going into the work.
+Somehow I had never thought about that part when going into the work.
 Now that's funny/sad.
 Sad now realizing the overseer accepted someone so uneducated (I didn't know the gospel after 18 years of meetings x 40 meetings per year = 720 meetings) to preach something they didn't know.
 Here I was going to preach in a "gospel meeting" and didn't know what the gospel was.
 I found out later that it didn't matter if I knew the gospel.
 Correction, they won't even take a person as a worker who does know the gospel and believes it.

-After a gospel meeting, Randy told me to try to speak as to strangers in the meetings who didn't know what we meant by special words like "friends" etc. Guess I talked to much in the 2x2 code.
+After the first gospel meeting, Randy told me to try to speak as to strangers in the meetings who didn't know what we meant by special words like "friends" etc. Guess I talked to much in the 2x2 code.
 It takes a while to learn the craft.

 Cash in Handshakes

 Most of what we did was socializing.
 We just talked with people about things to pass the time.
 For the most part, we didn't teach about Jesus or help people understand what Jesus taught.
 How could we teach things we didn't know anyway?
 I got tired of all the sitting around and talking and eating.
 I felt like a lifeless worker zombie.

 Going From House to House

 We were supposedly following Matthew 10, Mark 10, Luke 10 and John 10, but we were not.
 And I'll add that nobody in the "field" cared if we followed scripture.

 Stress and Symptoms